vmware-archive/gfxd-demo/README.md

 ### AsyncEventQueue Listener

-If you do not have a Hadoop environment available, you may simulate the MapReduce functionality by commenting out the relevant section in the `data/schema.sql` script to activate the `AggregationListener`.
+If you do not have a Hadoop environment available, you may simulate the MapReduce functionality by adding the following property to the `gradle cycle` command:

+    -Pflavor=aeq

+This option will activate an AsyncEventListener which performs the load aggregation function.